Setting up App Blocking with ScreenCoach on iOS - The Complete Guide

 Note: "Allow some apps" option enables the child to use only the apps you have chosen for this mode.
 All other apps will be blocked.

 Note: Apple has stricter limitations than Android in terms of app blocking.
-With iOS, app blocking can only be configured through the ScreenCoach app installed on the child's device.
+With iOS, app blocking can only be configured through the ScreenCoach app installed on the child's device or through another iOS device in the same Apple Family (with ScreenCoach installed).
 Conversely, Android allows app blocking to be managed through both the ScreenCoach app and the web portal, offering greater flexibility.

 Apple families only support children under the age of 18.